 The camera: turn your lounge into The Playroom

-Unlike the Xbox One, the PS4 doesn’t come with a camera, but there is one available – the ingeniously named PlayStation Camera.
-The wee unit, which looks as though it’s been constructed out of cubes, costs $88 and has two lenses on the front so it can gauge depth.
+It now looks as though Sony's decision not to bundle the PS4 with a camera was a very wise one, but there has always been one available – the ingeniously named PlayStation Camera.
+The wee unit, which looks as though it’s been constructed out of cubes, costs RM249 and has two lenses on the front so it can gauge depth.

 Once connected the camera can scan your features to enable facial recognition for automatic login, which is very quick and reliable.
 You can also use it for voice control.
 It’s far more limited than Kinect’s functionality, but the voice recogition is reliable and allows quick navigation between games, as well as hands-free screenshots.